dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

     .. dropdown::  by specific linetype: ECNT

-       * The ECNT linetype (from the MET ensemble-stat tool) can be reformatted to contain all the ECNT statistic values specified in `Table 14.2 of the MET User's Guide <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/ensemble-stat.html#id2>`_.
+       * The ECNT linetype (from the MET ensemble-stat tool) can be reformatted to contain all the ECNT statistic values specified in the table of `Format information for ECNT output line type <https://metplus.readthedocs.io/projects/met/en/latest/Users_Guide/ensemble-stat.html#id2>`_ in the MET User's Guide.

          * in addition, the following values are separated into additional columns: